"How do eggs get to my grocery store?"

 See the whole process from the farm to the grocery store above.

-How much protein is in one egg?
+How many calories are in one egg?

-How are eggs graded?
+How are organic eggs produced?